tmatin100/MLOps-Projects/README.md

 ## 🧪 Upcoming Projects (In Progress / Planned)

-- 🔄 **CI/CD for ML with GitHub Actions**
+### 🚧 Project 6: Container Orchestration with Kubernetes
+- Deploy and scale ML microservices using Kubernetes, Helm, and Kustomize.

+### 🔜 Project 7: ML Pipelines with Kubeflow / MLflow
+- Design reproducible training workflows with experiment tracking and auto-deployment.

-- ☁️ **Model Deployment on AWS Sagemaker / GCP Vertex AI**
+### 🔜 Project 8: Model Deployment on AWS Sagemaker / GCP Vertex AI
-- 🔁 **ML Pipelines with Kubeflow / MLflow**
+- Serve trained models using managed cloud services with autoscaling and monitoring.

-- 🧠 **Monitoring and Drift Detection with Prometheus and EvidentlyAI**
+### 🔜 Project 9: Monitoring and Drift Detection with Prometheus and EvidentlyAI
-- 🧰 **End-to-End Project with Airflow, MLflow, and Docker Compose**
+- Implement model health dashboards and detect prediction drift in real-time.

-- 📊 **Experiment Tracking and Hyperparameter Tuning with Optuna**
+### 🔜 Project 10: Experiment Tracking and Hyperparameter Tuning with Optuna

-> ⚠️ These projects are currently in progress or planned for future development.
-Stay tuned by starring the repo!
+- Automate tuning pipelines with Optuna and track experiments using MLflow UI.

 ---